Kawahira, in his 'Checker Face' guise, watched the sick Giglio Nero Boss and contemplated his next move.

 Kawahira sighed out loud this time, he really hated humans.

 Kawahira was usually content to just leave his Arcobaleno to their lives once he'd done his thankless duty.
 But, given the extenuating circumstances, he'd stopped long enough to dump a hefty amount of Mist into the minds of the Dursley family before he left that night.
 He was an Earthborn, a higher being than measly humans, but he wasn't entirely heartless.
 And the boy had accepted the Pacifier with minimal fuss, so the least Kawahira could do was make sure that his 'family' treated the child at least somewhat indifferently, if not amiably.

-The Pacifier would also protect itself and its bearer from mental attacks, so Kawahira had no concerns about the magicals finding out about the boy's status.
-And, even though there were some magicals among the Mafia, by the time the other Arcobaleno thought to check England, the boy would be fully bonded to the Anchor.
+The Pacifier would protect itself and its bearer from mental attacks, so Kawahira had no concerns about the magicals finding out about the boy's status.
+And, even though there were some magicals among the Mafia, by the time the other Arcobaleno thought to check England, the boy would be fully bonded to the anchor.

 The eight-year-old scoffed to himself and tried to push back against the tears that were forming in his eyes as he thought about how screwed up it was that the man who gave him the thing that was going to kill him was the closest thing he'd ever had to a real friend or actual family.